 (1484), near Kassandrou St. and the Hamza Bey Tzami Mosque

-The city of Thessaloniki is a renowned shopping destination
+Moreover, the city of Thessaloniki is a renowned shopping destination;

 (Venizelou and Solomou St.) where you’ll find a sheer variety of fabrics in all colors and designs.